List of Murder One characters: Justine Appleton

 (Mary McCormack) Justine is highly driven, and her ambition has overridden her better judgment on more than one occasion.
 She made no secret of her desire to make second chair when Richard Cross was charged, though Ted ultimately chose Lisa.
 She later began doing business with Cross, which led to Ted firing her after he found out.
 He later took her back, however, after she gave the firm valuable information regarding Cross.

 Chris Docknovitch

 (Michael Hayden) A younger attorney, and highly ambitious (though less so than Justine).
 He served as second chair during the Avedon trial.

 Arnold Spivak

 (J.C.
-MacKenzie) A brilliant legal mind, able to obtain relevant precedents from past cases pertaining to current ones.
-His intelligence is tempered by his awkwardness in social situations, which has rarely led to him making second chair in cases.
+MacKenzie) A brilliant legal mind, able to obtain relevant precedents from past cases about current ones.
+His intelligence is tempered by his awkwardness in social situations, which has rarely led to him making the second chair in cases.
 A mutual attraction developed between him and Julie Costello, though that ended when she abruptly married Richard Cross.